Summer Horticulture Internships

 Jenkins Arboretum & Gardens is uniquely qualified to provide an exceptional educational opportunity in the following two specialties:

 Native plants and naturalistic landscape design

-Interns will be trained in environmental horticulture, Jenkins’ unique approach to gardening.
+Interns will be trained in environmental horticulture, Jenkins’ ecological approach to gardening.
 Gardening in this ecological context is the best long-term strategy for stewardship, conservation and sustainable landscape design.

 Rhododendrons, azaleas, and related species

-As a newly created public garden in 1976, the original “Master Plan for Development” specified and emphasized ericaceous plants in the scientific collections because of ecological considerations.
+As a newly created public garden in 1976, the original “Master Plan for Development” specified and emphasized ericaceous plants in the scientific collections because of existing site conditions.
 Related ericaceous plants include mountain laurels, pieris, enkianthus, leucothoe, blueberries, and many others.
 Jenkins’ collections of both Rhododendron and Kalmia are nationally accredited through the American Public Gardens Association’s Plant Collection Network.